jonthegeek/rapid/tests/testthat/_snaps/components-security_scheme-api_key.md

     Condition
       Error:
       ! <rapid::api_key_security_scheme> object is invalid:
-      - `location` must be one of "query", "header", or "cookie".
+      - `location` must be one of the designated values.
       - "invalid place" is not in "query", "header", and "cookie".

 # api_key_security_scheme() works with valid objects